giocoal/hmdb51-two-stream-action-recognition/README.md

 * Input data of motion cnn is a stack of optical flow images which contained 10 x-channel and 10 y-channel images, So it's input shape is (20, 224, 224) which can be considered as a 20-channel image.

 * Multiple workers are utilized in the data generator for faster training.

-## Data augmentation

-*  Both streams apply the same data augmentation technique such as random cropping and random horizontal flipping.
-Temporally, we pick the starting frame among those early enough to guarantee a desired number of frames.
+* Run the following script: `motion_stream.ipynb`

 ## Testing